wpilibsuite/frc-docs/source/docs/zero-to-robot/step-3/radio-programming.rst

 3. Open a web browser and navigate to :guilabel:`http://radio.local/`.
 See :ref:`docs/zero-to-robot/step-3/radio-programming:Troubleshooting` if the connection doesn't work.

-## Radio Firmware Update (You can skip if already at version 1.2.6)
+## Radio Firmware Update

 .. image:: images/radio-programming/radio-firmware.png
   :alt: The Firmware Upload section of the radio configuration page

 .. note:: Newer versions of the radio firmware will have the version listed at the bottom.
 If you do not see the version listed you have firmware prior to 1.2.0.

+You can skip this section if already at version 1.2.6.

 1. On the Vivid-Hosting [firmware releases](https://frc-radio.vivid-hosting.net/miscellaneous/firmware-releases) page download the proper firmware for the current firmware version you have.
 Always choose the `Radio Variant`.